mward19/traffic-signs-u-net/LOG.md

 # Jan 13.
 Using cross entropy loss now.
 Some parameters were set pretty arbitrarily, like the logit cutoff to be considered a sign.
 Works to some degree though.
 Time to clean up and augment.

+# Jan 14
+Learned about Albumentations.
+It can augment my masks alongside the original images, apparently.
+It also has transforms for 3D images.